Retaining Rock Walls in El Paso: Structural Requirements and Soil Considerations

 Why Retaining Walls Are a Big Deal in El Paso

 El Paso’s desert climate creates a cycle of dry periods followed by sudden rain events.
 These swings affect how soil behaves.
-According to the USDA Natural Resources Conservation Service, soils in El Paso region can vary widely in drainage capacity, cohesion, and stability.
+According to the USDA Natural Resources Conservation Service, soils in the El Paso region can vary widely in drainage capacity, cohesion, and stability.
 Some are sandy and free-draining.
 Others contain clays that react noticeably to moisture.

 Soil is never static.
 It expands when wet, contracts when dry, and always responds to gravity.
 When water enters the soil behind a wall, the lateral pressure increases.
 A wall that does not account for this is under constant stress.

-Based on experience in this market, the longest-lasting walls are the ones designed around soil and drainage from day one.
+our rock wall specialists in this market, the longest-lasting walls are the ones designed around soil and drainage from day one.

 The Hidden Structure Beneath a Good Wall